White Chocolate Raspberry Mousse

 - Shaved chocolate for topping

-- For mousse: In a microwave safe bowl, combine white chocolate and ¼ cup heavy cream.
+- For the mousse: In a microwave-safe bowl, combine white chocolate and ¼ cup heavy cream.
 Microwave in 30 seconds intervals, stirring in between until chocolate is melted.
+Let cool completely.

 - Divide half of the mousse among 6 small glasses or ramekins.
-Top with each with a tablespoon of raspberry sauce and a few raspberries.
-Top with remaining mousse, sauce and raspberries.
+Top with each with a tablespoon of cooled raspberry sauce and a few raspberries.
+Top with remaining mousse, sauce, and raspberries.
 Sprinkle with shaved white chocolate.
 Refrigerate until cold, at least 30 minutes before serving.